SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 To help with debugging in the SlimeVR Discord, you can send a recording while asking for help.
 A recording includes a recording of all your tracker information to help recreate your setup and will include any movements you do, but no personally identifying information.
 If you are comfortable with sharing your tracker data, you can find your recordings at "`%AppData%\dev.slimevr.SlimeVR\AutoBone Recordings`".
 The most recent recording is auto-saved as "`LastABRecording.pfr`" and any manually saved recordings will be "`ABRecording1.pfr`", "`ABRecording2.pfr`", etc., with the highest number being the most recent.

-For more information on how AutoBone functions, check [how autobone works](#how-autobone-works).
+For more information on how AutoBone functions, check [how AutoBone works](#how-autobone-works).

 ## Configuring Body Proportions Manually